WELCOME TO CLIMB MOUNT KILIMANJARO!

 We have provided a comprehensive packing list for Kilimanjaro.

-6. How fit do I need to be?
+7. How fit do I need to be to climb Kilimanjaro?

-Besides, in all probability on the final push to the summit, and back down again, you’ll be walking for around 16 hours, at night, and it’s too cold to take many breaks.
+Besides, on the final push to the summit, and the descent that follows, people typically walk for 16 hours.
 So try to get into some sort of shape before your climb – it may increase your chances of reaching the summit only slightly, but at least you’ll enjoy the trip much more.

 So what sort of training should you do?
 Well, there is no substitute for following a structured anaerobic and aerobic training regime for at least 12 weeks in the run up to your trek.
 Running, jogging, swimming, cycling – all of these are good exercises to follow.